Fully Funding our Public Schools – Research

 Fully Fund Our Public Schools

-You may have heard about this court case (Leandro) in the news, it actually made it all the way to the NC Supreme Court this fall.
+You may have heard about the Leandro court case in the news–it actually made it all the way to the NC Supreme Court.
 In the NC state constitution, NC is required to provide a sound and basic education to all students.

 In the1990s, the state was sued by 5 low-income counties saying NC wasn’t meeting the low bar of a sound and basic education for all.
 For the last 30 years this case has been in and out of the courts.
-Finally, this fall we saw progress.
-In the fall of 2022 the NC Supreme court ruled the state must fund its constitutional obligation.
+Finally, in the fall of 2022 we saw some progress when the NC Supreme court ruled the state must fund its constitutional obligation.
 Now remember, this is just to meet funding that low bar…..sound and basic education.

 Here are some facts: